developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to use the in-device Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.

-- If the value ***Disallow*** is chosen, then the Device User is blocked from using the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
+- If the value ***Disallow*** is chosen,  the Device User is blocked from using the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
 This can be used to ensure that the Administrator settings related to usage of background data cannot be overridden by the Device User.

-- If the value ***Allow*** is chosen, then the Device User is allowed to use the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
+- If the value ***Allow*** is chosen,  the Device User is allowed to use the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
 This can be used to enable the Device User to override settings related to usage of background data that were set by the Administrator.

 ### Wireless WAN Configuration - User Control of Data Limit

 This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to use the in-device Settings Menu to change limits on how much data can be communicated using the WWAN adapter.

-- If the value ***Disallow*** is chosen, then the Device User is blocked from using the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
+- If the value ***Disallow*** is chosen,  the Device User is blocked from using the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
 This can be used to ensure that the Administrator settings related to data limits cannot be overridden by the Device User.

-- If the value ***Allow*** is chosen, then the Device User is allowed to use the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
+- If the value ***Allow*** is chosen,  the Device User is allowed to use the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
 This can be used to enable the Device User to override settings related to data limits that were set by the Administrator.

 ### Wireless WAN Configuration - User Control of Power

 This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to use the in-device Settings Menu to change the *Power State* of the WWAN adapter.

-- If the value ***Disallow*** is chosen, then the Device User is blocked from using the Settings Menu to change the *Power State* of the WWAN adapter.
+- If the value ***Disallow*** is chosen,  the Device User is blocked from using the Settings Menu to change the *Power State* of the WWAN adapter.
 This can be used to ensure that the Administrator settings related the *Power State* of the WWAN adapter cannot be overridden by the Device User.

-- If the value ***Allow*** is chosen, then the Device User is allowed to use the Settings Menu to change the *Power State* of the WWAN adapter.
+- If the value ***Allow*** is chosen,  the Device User is allowed to use the Settings Menu to change the *Power State* of the WWAN adapter.
 This can be used to enable the Device User to override the *Power State* of the WWAN adapter that was set by the Administrator.

 ### Wireless WAN Configuration - User Control of Sim Socket

 This Managed Configuration allows an Administrator using an EMM to configure whether a Device User is allowed to use the in-device Settings Menu to select which SIM slot is used by the WWAN adapter.

-- If the value ***Disallow*** is chosen, then the Device User is blocked from using the Settings Menu to select which SIM slot is used by the WWAN adapter.
+- If the value ***Disallow*** is chosen, the Device User is blocked from using the Settings Menu to select which SIM slot is used by the WWAN adapter.
 This can be used to ensure that the Administrator settings related to SIM slot selection cannot be overridden by the Device User.

-- If the value ***Allow*** is chosen, then the Device User is allowed to use the Settings Menu to select which SIM slot is used by the WWAN adapter.
+- If the value ***Allow*** is chosen, the Device User is allowed to use the Settings Menu to select which SIM slot is used by the WWAN adapter.
 This can be used to enable the Device User to override theSIM slot selection that was set by the Administrator.

 ### Wireless WAN Configuration - Public Land Mobile Network Lock